GianRomani/Notes/Notes/Notes on Cluster RS.md

 	1) use ranking of users and the distance from target to distribute the posts;
 	2) consider from which clusters the posts are coming

+Data has a lot of noise -> clusters are not really good, i.e. most of the data belongs to few clusters and there are lots of outliers.

+### Ranking

 **Problems with ranking**:
 -	ranking on number of likes on recommended users' posts:
 	-	to have a global ordering use a weight -> divide by the log of user's ranking;